jgoizueta/nio/README.txt

   positional numerals in any base.
 * Handling of digit repetitions (repeating decimals or, in general, <i>repeating numerals</i>).
   With this method rational numbers can be represented exactly as numerals.
-* Discrimitation of significative digits of the representation of Float in any base.
+* Discrimitation of significant digits of the representation of Float in any base.
-  (nonsignificative digits are those that can take any value without altering the Float value they specify.)
+  (insignificant digits are those that can take any value without altering the Float value they specify.)

 Limitations:
 *  UTF-8 or other multi-byte encodings are not supported (digits and separators must be one-byte characters)
 *  This code is not very fast, since it is implemented in pure Ruby (no C extensions are used).
+*  Error handling needs to improve, specially on input.

 =Installation